 Michigan's Early Childhood Standards of Quality for Infants and Toddlers

-In December, 2013, Vermont became one of the six newest states to receive a Race to the Top-Early Learning Challenge (RTT-ELC) grant.
+In December 2013, Michigan received a four-year Race to the Top-Early Learning Challenge (RTT-ELC) grant.

 In January 2014, Michigan joined a return on investment (ROI) learning community sponsored by the Association of Maternal and Child Health Programs (AMCHP).